Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 This is the most straight-forward, most dangerous, but also the least common type of gauntlet.
 You are trying to destroy your opponent, and they are trying to destroy you, be that killing them in battle, devastating them mentally, or ruining them financially.
 If at least one side has a different goal than to destroy the other, choose a [Gauntlet of Contention](#gauntlet-of-contention) instead.

 During a gauntlet of destruction, when a character fails to defend, their attacker inflicts an [Injury](injury-&-misfortune#injury) with rating equal to their margin of success to the defender.
 Teams take turns until only one side remains standing.

 You put your own life on the line, when you enter a gauntlet of destruction.
 As such, if you surrender during a gauntlet of destruction, you suffer the fate you wanted to inflict on your opponent and you perish.

+Most gauntlets of destruction is the [Fight](../characters/skills#fight) skill with the intent to murder.

+{: .important }
+> Maro, after a long and arduous journey, finally confronts the man who murdered his father.
+Only one of them will make it out of here alive, so they enter a gauntlet of destruction.
+>

 ## Gauntlet of Contention